luongs/8tracks_gemFinder/README.md

 * Remove secret key and api key from github commited file
 * Update UI for mobile
 * Incorporate link inside img src
+* Add notice that no result has been found if results are empty

 ================
 Future features: